 Support for Donald Judd: Specific Furniture is provided by Dudley and Michael Del Balso.
 SFMOMA is grateful for the efforts of the Judd Foundation in the realization of this exhibition.

 Born on June 3, 1928 in Excelsior Springs, Missouri, Donald Judd studied philosophy and art history at Columbia University and painting at the Art Students League.
 Judd started his career as a painter and art critic and later transitioned to work in three dimensions.
 In 1968, Judd first began the permanent installation of his work as well as works of his contemporaries at his 101 Spring Street residence and studio, a process he would continue throughout his life in both New York and Marfa, Texas, until his death in 1994.
-His studios and living spaces in both New York and Texas would later become Judd Foundation.
+Judd established the ideas of Judd Foundation in 1977 to preserve his art, spaces, libraries and archives in New York and Marfa.
+He founded The Chinati Foundation/La Fundación Chinati in 1986 specifically for the permanent installation of large-scale works by himself and his contemporaries in Marfa.

 For almost four decades, Judd exhibited across the United States, Europe and Asia with his work in museum collections worldwide.
 Major exhibitions of his work include the Whitney Museum of American Art, New York (1968, 1988); the National Gallery of Canada, Ottawa (1975); Stedelijk Van Abbemuseum, Eindhoven (1970); and Tate Modern, London (2004).
 In 1993, the Museum Boymans-van Beuningen in Rotterdam produced the first comprehensive exhibition on Judd’s furniture practice, and there have been few exhibitions on the furniture since.